Cat Torres

-Caterina "Cat" Torres (born 14 January 1991) is a Melbourne-based singer-songwriter.
+Caterina Torres (born 14 January 1991) is a Melbourne-based singer-songwriter.
 At the age of 18, Torres signed a record deal with Sony/RCA in Britain.
 In 2013, Torres was a contestant on The Voice.
 Her coach, Ricky Martin invited her to be a special guest on his national tour, performing in arenas around the country.
 Torres later signed to Mercury Records Australia which is part of Universal Music Australia.